emiarbol/galaxy_virologist_training/exercises/01_introduction_to_galaxy.md

 <img src="images/remove_swithc_hist.png" alt="remove_swithc_hist" width="700"/>

-Once we have finished, we can save our history in order to access this results later or to share them with other lab members.
-To do this we are going to:
+Once we are finished, we can save our history in order to access this results later, or to share them with other lab members.
+To do this, we are going to:
 1. Select the engine icon in the history
 2. Select **Share or publish**
 3. Select the option **Make History accessible**